One of the British national daily newspapers recently asked it’s readers “What does it mean to be British?”

-Some of the comments left on their website were hilarious, but this one from a reader in Switzerland beats the rest hands down.
+Many of the responses that were left on their website were predictable and were also frequently hilarious, but this one from a reader in Switzerland beats the rest hands down.

 Being British is about driving in a German car to an Irish pub for a Belgian beer.

-Then travelling home, grabbing an Indian curry or a Turkish kebab on the way.
+Then travelling home, grabbing an Indian curry or a Greek kebab on the way.

 On arriving home, sitting on Swedish furniture and watching American shows on a Japanese TV.